danalites/autool-docs/website/docs/plugin.md

 ## What is next?

 Now that we have the plugin set on your local environment, let's do something with it.

-Please make sure you read the [Basics chapter](basics/basics-intro) to better understand how the project is set and what is included to make your developing experience as smooth as possible.